 Chile’s Lake District is a place of immense natural beauty, with snowcapped volcanoes, rushing rivers, tumbling waterfalls, placid lakes and dense forests.

-The area has four adjacent national parks, Vicente Perez Rosales and Puyehue in Chile, plus Nahuel Huapi and Lanin in Argentina.
-There are twelve major lakes in the district, and dozens more are sprinkled through the landscape.
+The area is made up of four adjacent national parks: Vicente Perez Rosales and Puyehue in Chile, plus Nahuel Huapi and Lanin in Argentina.
+There are 12 major lakes in the district, and dozens more are sprinkled through the landscape.

 The Lake District has much to offer visitors, with popular resorts, hiking or bike riding through the forest, traditional folklore and handicrafts, and cruises around the fjords and glacier.

 - Ideal for viewing: lesser rhea, ocelot, puma, Humboldt penguin, magellanic penguin